michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 29. But immediately after the affliction of those days, the sun will become dark, and the moon show not her light, and the stars shall fall from heaven, and the powers of heaven be commoved.

-30. And then shall be seen the standard of the Son of man in heaven, and then all the generations of the earthOr, tribes of the land. shall wail, and they shall see the Son of man coming upon the clouds of heaven, with great power and glory.
+30. And then shall be seen the standard of the Son of man in heaven, and then all the generations of the earth

-31. And he shall send his angels with the great trumpet, and they shall gather the chosen who are his from the four winds and from the ends of heaven.From the extremity of the heavens to their extremity.
+31. And he shall send his angels with the great trumpet, and they shall gather the chosen who are his from the four winds and from the ends of heaven.

 32. But from the fig-tree learn a parable: As soon as her branches are soft, and they put forth her leaves, you know that summer draweth nigh.

 33. So also, when all these are seen, you know that it cometh to the door.

-34. Amen I say to you, that this raceSharebtha, " tribe, people, nation." shall not have passed away until all these shall take place.
+34. Amen I say to you, that this race

 35. Heaven and earth shall pass away; but my words shall not pass away.